 - I. RMS enter pupils on the admission register at the beginning of the first day on which the school has agreed, or been notified, that the pupil will attend the school.
 If a pupil fails to attend on the agreed or notified date, we undertake reasonable enquiries to establish the child's whereabouts and consider notifying the local authority at the earliest opportunity. - II.
 RMS must monitor pupils' attendance through their daily register.
 The Designated Safeguarding Lead (DSL)will inform local authorities of the details of pupils who fail to attend regularly, or have missed ten school days or more without permission.
-This does not apply in cases where we know that the pupil is ill or has received an authorisation of absence for a specific reason.
+If a pupil is marked I (illness) for 15 days or more during an academic year whether cumulatively or consecutively we notify the local authority.
 We monitor attendance closely and address poor or irregular attendance.
 The DSL has regular meetings with the Attendance Officer.
 The DSL discusses attendance with each Head of Year and spot checks registers. - III.
-When a pupil leaves RMS check that a pupil has arrived at their new school.
+When a pupil leaves RMS, check that a pupil has arrived at their new school.
+We also informed the Local Authority.